Featured Photo: An old front track of American Black Bear

 Now, the sun was getting low, and I decided it would be best that I not get stuck and spend the night in the mud, so I ventured my way out with a few extra pounds of weight on my boots.
 On my walk back to the pickup, a very yellow young Black Cottonwood glowed in the low light, and 7,000-year-old charred logs protruded from the ash/pumice bank of the lake reminding me of the ancient history of the area.
 I had enjoyed an exhilarating day exploring two small areas representing a small fraction of the exposed lakebed at Lemolo Lake.
 The possibilities were endless and future trips danced in my dreams.

-Species of tracks or sign observed (* observed at River Forks Park):
+Species of tracks or sign observed (* also observed at River Forks Park):

 American Black Bear